robertgeddis/work_examples/python/portfolio_project/docs/README.md

 ---

-## 🔬 Hypothesis
+## 🔬 Questions to Investigate

-* **Safe Haven:** Does Bitcoin act like a fail safe such as Gold or a tech stock?
+1. What is the current relationship between Bitcoin and Gold?
-* **Inflation Hedge:** How did Bitcoin and Gold behave during the record inflation of 2022-2024?
+2. Do Bitcoin and Gold behave similarly in the economy?
-* **Institutional Coupling:** Has institutional investment in Bitcoin made it more like Gold or like a tech stock?
+3. How does demand differ between Bitcoin and Gold?

 ---